chef/automate/components/automate-chef-io/content/docs/data-lifecycle.md

 # Overview

-The bulk of Chef Automate's data is manipulated by the `ingest-service`, `event-feed-service`, `compliance-services` and `applications-service` and stored in ElasticSearch or PostgreSQL.
+Chef Automate stores data from the `ingest-service`, `event-feed-service`, `compliance-service` and `applications-service` in ElasticSearch or PostgreSQL.
 Over time users may wish to prune data from Chef Automate by creating data lifecycle policies.

 The `data-lifecycle` API allows configuring and running lifecycle jobs by data type: